Making a Donation

 You may choose to leave your bequest freely – “no strings attached” – so that the charity can apply the money to the area of most need.
 (Philanthropy Australia)

 You may like to name Western District Health Service as a residuary beneficiary, leaving the Health Service what remains after specific bequests to loved ones are paid.
-If you would like further information on how to make a bequest, read the Bequests Brochure or please contact our Chief Executive Officer on 03 5551 8215.
+If you would like further information on how to make a bequest, read the Bequests Brochure or Please contact Community Liaison on (03) 5551 8540 if you have any further questions.